JingruGong1023/Machine_Learning/ML_Review.md

     - And lastly, the OOB score is computed as **the number of correctly predicted rows from the out of bag sample.**
   - So basically, I don't need to use a seperate test set, I can just use the **out of bag estimate**
   - OOB VS Validation: `Validation` takes hold out from training set.
 OOB's hold out is the ones left from training set

+#### Difference and Similarity between OOB and CV score

+Let's assume the case of classification (can be extended to regression too, but omit for brevity).
+Essentially, our goal is to estimate the error of a forest of trees.
+Both out-of-bag error and k-fold cross-validation try to tell us the probability that:

+- The **forest** gives the correct classification (k-fold cross-validation looks at it this way).

+Which is identical to the probability that:

+- The **majority vote** of forest's trees is the correct vote (OOBE looks at it this way).

+And both are identical.
+The only difference is that k-fold cross-validation and OOBE assume **different size of learning samples**.
+For example:

+- In 10-fold cross-validation, the **learning set** is 90%, while the **testing set** is 10%.
+- However, in OOBE if each bag has n samples, such that **n= total number of samples in the whole samples set**, then this implies that the learning set is practically about 66% (two third) and the testing set is about 33% (one third).

+Therefore in my view the only reason why OOBE is a **pessimistic estimation** of forest's error is only because it *usually* trains by a smaller number of samples than usually done with k-fold cross-validation (where 10 folds is common).

+Due to that, I also think that 2-fold cross-validation is going to be more pessimistic estimation of forest's error than OOBE, and 3-fold cross-validation to be approximately equally pessimistic to OOBE.

 <br>